Surety Bond vs LOC: Which is the BETTER option for contractors?

 The contractor obtains the LOC through a banking or lending institution.

 In conclusion, surety bonds have more of an advantage over LOCs as it provides a more stable kind of financial security.
-LOCs have high and shifting fee structures because banks sometimes charge a variety of fees.
-Likewise, LOC bank fees will often converge with interest rates and will reflect on a personal or business credit score.
+In addition, LOCs have high and shifting fee structures because banks sometimes charge a variety of fees.
+Similarly, LOC bank fees will often converge with interest rates and will reflect on a personal or business credit score.
 If a contractor fails to meet the LOC terms, he or she will pay off the letter, which can damage the credit rating.
 Sureties, on the other hand, financially backs up the contractor if a claim is made, where the contractor reimburses the whole amount paid out by the surety.